dianasaur323/docs/v2.0/performance-tuning.md

     );"
     ~~~

-6. For the `rides` table, let's also drop an unused index rather than partition it:
+    Finally, drop an unused index on `rides` rather than partition it:

     {% include copy-clipboard.html %}
     ~~~ shell